 What Type of Accreditation Should an Online Degree Program Have?

 Keep in mind that different schools may have different accreditation for the various degree programs they offer.
-There’s no one accreditation from either the Department of Education or the Council on Higher Education.
-Make sure they have the proper accreditation in the field of study you want to work within and find out what specific accreditation they must have to be a good fit for your educational needs.
+There’s no accreditation from either the Department of Education or the Council on Higher Education.
+Make sure they have the proper accreditation in the field you want to work.
+Then, find out what specific accreditation they need to work for your educational needs.

 Keep in mind that different career fields may require accreditation from one or more institutions, and make it a point to know your goal and how to get there.
 If you have any questions, you can always call the school or check with the accrediting organization to make sure you’re on the right path.